pybites/challenges/04/README.md

 ### Write a class to retrieve tweets from the Twitter API

-In this 3 part challenge your will analyze Twitter Data.
-In this challenge we will automate the retieval of data.
-Part 2 we will task you with finding similar tweeters, and Part 3 we will do a full sentiment analysis.
+In this 3 part challenge you will analyze Twitter Data.
+In this challenge we will automate the retrieval of data.
+Part 2 we will task you with finding similar tweeters, and Part 3 you will do a full sentiment analysis.

-Example output:

-	$ python tweets.py

 ### Get ready